Zerotistic/auto-ropper/README.md

   {local,remote,gui}
 ```

-Once you've started the program, you should wait around 15 seconds (depends on the internet) and you'll have a shell.
+Once you've started the program, you should wait around 15 seconds (depends on your internet) and you'll have a shell.
 Happy hacking! :-)

 # Didn't pwned...
 There can be various reasons as to why you didn't got a shell.